-34 Insurance and Cyber Security Guidelines, 2023.

-focus on the security of data instead of simply securing the systems that store it.
+Digitisation provided impetus to the IRDAI to replace the 2017 CS Guidelines with the Insurance and Cyber Security Guidelines of 202334 ("CS Guidelines 2023") that focus on the security of data instead of simply securing the systems that store it.
 The need to amend the 2017 guidelines was felt imminent due to the growing facilitation of all services digitally, fuelled by the 2020 pandemic, which led to the world relying heavily on remote-based frameworks for conducting business and occupation.